Kragerup: Early history

 In the Middle Ages, Kragerup was the name of a village with a farm by the same name.
-The name is first recorded as Krakæthorp in 1327 when it was owned by the nobleman Matheaus Jakobsen Taa.
-In 1356-1376, Kragerup belonged to Jens Nielsen Neb.
-After his death, ownership of the estate was spread out on more than one simultaneous owners.
+The name is first recorded as Krakæthorp in 1327, when it was owned by the nobleman Matheaus Jakobsen Taa.
+In 1356–1376, Kragerup belonged to Jens Nielsen Neb.
+After his death, ownership of the estate was spread out, with more than one simultaneous owner.

 At some point, ownership of the estate was transferred to members of the Gyrsting family.
-Towards the end of the 15th century, Oluf Mortensen Gyrsting had acquired almost full ownership of the estate.
+Towards the end of the 15th century, Oluf Mortensen Gyrsting acquired almost full ownership of the estate.
 After his death in 1490, Kragerup was passed first to Eggert Andersen Ulfeldt (died 1505) and then to Peder Skram.
 In 1533, he sold Kragerup to his new father-in-law, Ove Lunge.
 Lunge's daughter Forthe was married to Claus Ulfeldt.
-After Lunge's death, Kragerup was passed to his grandson, Eggert Clausen Ulfedt,.
+After Lunge's death, Kragerup was passed to his grandson, Eggert Clausen Ulfedt.
 He was succeeded by his son Eggert Ulfeldt.
 He was married to Elisabeth Galde.

 Friis family, c.
 1590s–1656

 Elisabeth Ylfeldt (née Galde) brought Kragerup into her second marriage with Jørgen Friis til Knastrup.

 Friis' son from a previous marriage, Christen Friis (1581–1639), inherited Kragerup in 1610.
-He served in the Kalmar War in 1611-1613 and was appointed Chancellor in 1616.
+He served in the Kalmar War in 1611–1613 and was appointed chancellor in 1616.
 In 1621, he constructed a new main building, in a new location.
 It was a three-winged building situated on an isle in a lake just northwest of the village.
-Ge also increased the size of the estate by buying up farsm in the surrounding villages.
+He also increased the size of the estate by buying up farms in the surrounding villages.
 In 1627, Kragerup was awarded the status of a birk.

 Frius' widow Barbara Wittrup kept the estate after her husband's death.
 In 1553, it was passed to their son Hans Friis til Clausholm.